urielbitton/invoiceme/README.md

 ToDos:
-- fix scheduled invoices pubsub functions
+- new payment page - send payout to contact you search for in input, detect if they have a donnected stripe account, and then use stripe to send payment to their account.
+Send user email with payment details, send app notification to user (query firebase user by email, can't use userID)
 - protect all business access pages with memberType check
 - add notifications to all events on app (especiall payments)
 - add search dropdown on email page when entering "to" field
-- new payment page - send payout to contact you search for in input, detect if they have a donnected stripe account, and then use stripe to send payment to their account.
-Send user email with payment details, send app notification to user (quer firebase user by email, can't use userID)
 - style all auth pages
 - let users delete their account
 - implement settings in settings page against user settings & implement settings throughout app